minicreative/gay-diller-basic-theme/README.md

 Move `starter-files/front-page.php` into the main directory
 Move `starter-files/functions.php` into the main directory
 Move `starter-files/main.scss` into the scss directory
-Move `starter-files/head.php` into the site-includes directory
+Move `starter-files/head.php` into a new directory called site-includes